 Getting to Wanda Mines

-• Driving: Route 12 heading south of Iguazu toward Posadas (mostly paved road)
+• If you chose to rent a car, you can easily get to the mines driving: Take route 12 heading south out of Iguazu toward Posadas (mostly a paved road)

 • Public transport: Daily buses from Iguazú to the town of Wanda.
 The mines are 15 blocks from the bus stop.
 You can get a taxi or hitch a ride from there.
 If walking, bring water.